wazuh/wazuh-documentation/source/user-manual/agentless-monitoring/index.rst

 .. warning::
 	Draft document.

-Agentless monitoring allows you to run integrity checking on systems without an agent installed such as: routers, firewalls, switches and even Linux/BSD systems.
+Agentless monitoring allows you to monitorize devices or systems whihout having an agent installed, through ssh.
+Systems as:

+- routers
+- firewalls
+- switches
+- linux/bsd systems

+Agentless monitoring lets users who have restrictions on software being installed on systems meet security and compliance needs.

-It can be executed just like our normal file integrity checking, alerting of checksum changes or doing diffs and showing exactly what has changed.
+It can alert onece checksum changes or doing diffs, and showing what exactly changed.

 Agentless monitoring is configured in :ref:`ossec.conf <reference_ossec_conf>`, in the section :ref:`Agentless <reference_ossec_agentless>`.